zyfone/UGA/README.md

-It is worth noting that the input size is (800, 800), and the input size of the related comparison method has been changed.
+It is worth noting that the input size is (800, 800)(following UDAT), and the input size of the related comparison method has been changed.
 We will release the related logs, in the future.